CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Cost Model of CARMI

+Based on the above analysis, we can define a cost model for the entire index structure.
+The time cost of queries can be estimated by utilizing the above analysis results: For any query $q$ and index structure $T$, let the traversal path of $q$ in $T$ be $M_1(root) \rightarrow M_2 \rightarrow \ldots \rightarrow M_k(leaf)$, then the time cost of $q$ can be approximated as:

+The space cost of the index structure is simply the sum of the space cost of all inner nodes and leaf nodes:

-Based on the analysis of individual nodes, we can obtain a cost model for the entire index structure and formalize the problem of index construction as an optimization problem.
-We would like to find the optimal index structure that minimizes the average time cost of each data access operation, under a certain space cost budget.
+Now we can formalize the problem of index construction as an optimization problem: We would like to find the optimal index structure that minimizes the average time cost of each data lookup operation, under a certain space cost budget.
+Here the average time cost is evaluated with respect to a fixed query workload known in advance.
+The query workload can be constructed using recent history queries from users.

-To formalize our objective, we assume that: \begin{itemize} \item The average time cost is evaluated against a fixed benchmark query workload. \item The time cost of a query is quantified analytically, and can be computed exactly for any given index structure. \end{itemize}

-These two assumptions are well justified in our scenario: for the benchmark query workload, we can evaluate against recent history queries from users.
 In most cases, recent history queries will faithfully reflect the characteristics of queries we expect to see in the future.
-If there are no history queries available, then we can use a uniform access over the initial dataset as benchmark instead, in which each data point is accessed exactly once.
-As for the time cost of queries, they can be estimated by utilizing the above analysis results: For any query $q$ and index structure $T$, let the traversal path of $q$ in $T$ be $M_1(root) \rightarrow M_2 \rightarrow \ldots \rightarrow M_k(leaf)$, then the time cost of $q$ can be approximated as:
+If there are no history queries available, then we can use a uniform access workload instead, in which each data point is accessed exactly once.

-With these assumptions and the cost model, the problem of finding an optimal tree structure are as follows:

-\begin{problem} Let $Q = \{q_1, \ldots, q_m\}$ be a collection of queries, and $K = \{k_1, \ldots, k_n\}$ be the collection of keys to be maintained in the index structure.
-Find the optimal index tree structure $T$ such that $\sum_{i=1}^m TCost(T,$ $q_i)$ is minimized, under the constraint that the total space cost of $T$ does not exceed a fixed budget $B$: $SCost(T) \leq B$, where $SCost(T)$ is defined as the sum of the space cost of all inner nodes and leaf nodes:
+The problem of finding an optimal tree structure is formulated as follows: \begin{problem} Let $Q = \{q_1, \ldots, q_m\}$ be a collection of queries, and $D = \{d_1, \ldots, d_n\}$ be the collection of keys to be maintained in the index structure.
+Find the optimal index tree structure $T$ such that $\mathbbm{E}_{q \in Q}[TCost(T, q)]$ is minimized, under the constraint that the total space cost of $T$ does not exceed a fixed budget $B$: $SCost(T) \leq B$. \end{problem}